 Which pool games are best for beginners?

-8-ball and 9-ball are the most beginner-friendly because the rules are straightforward and widely known.
+8-ball and 9-ball are the most beginner-friendly because the rules are simple and widely known.
 Cutthroat is great for 3+ players.
 3-ball is perfect for quick practice sessions.

 What pool game do professionals play?